AnderUstarroz/sol-cerberus-website/docs/docs/javascript-sdk/create-sol-cerberus-app.md

 ---

-The Sol Cerberus APPs can be created in the blockchain using the [`solCerberus.initializeApp()`] method provided by the [JS SDK], it supports the following params:
+The Sol Cerberus apps can be created in the blockchain using the [`solCerberus.initializeApp()`] method provided by the [JS SDK], it supports the following params:

 ## solCerberus.initializeApp()

-- `name` A name to identify your APP (up to 16 characters).
+- `name` A name to identify your app (up to 16 characters).
 - `recovery` (optional): Use a secondary wallet's public key as a backup in case the original wallet is stolen or lost.
 - `options` (optional): Additional parameters to customize behavior:
   - `cached` (optional) Boolean: Wether the Roles and Permissions should be cached on client side.